-She currently directs on the Netflix series BoJack Horseman, teaches at UCLA and also has a new (top secret!) television series in development.
+She currently directs on the Netflix series BoJack Horseman and the upcoming Netflix series Tuca and Bertie, teaches at UCLA and is also working on a her new independent cartoon Hooray for Hell.

 Amy got her start in animation as a student at UCLA.
 During her time in school, Amy made several films including a short 3D computer film called "The Bad Plant", which won numerous awards including a Student Academy Award.